A New Vision for St Sampson’s

 Have you always wanted to look round St Sampson’s church but never got round to it?
+Hopefully we’ll be back to normal soon.

 There is a wealth of faith and history to be discovered in this place where Christians have worshiped for over a thousand years, where baptisms, weddings and funerals have marked significant moments in people’s lives and still continue to do so.
 People who visit often comment on how special St Sampson’s Church feels.